kinnala/scikit-fem/docs/bcs.rst

    >>> b = unit_load.assemble(basis)

 The condensed system is obtained with :func:`skfem.utils.condense`.
-Below we provide the DOF's to eliminate via the keyword argument ``D``.
+Below we provide the DOFs to eliminate via the keyword argument ``D``.

 .. code-block:: python